Villavu/Simba/Doc/sphinx/whysimba.rst

 ~~~~

 The Simba developers have designed and written Simba with speed in mind.
+It is important to understand, however, that premature optimization usually
+ends up hurting development by introducing bugs and other forms of
+instability.
+Simba attempts to find a middle-ground and has sacrificed some
-However, some speed was sacrificed for readability and maintainability,
-regardless, Simba is still quite fast.
+speed for readability and maintainability, but is overall still quite fast.